Blueshoe/djangocms-layouter/README.rst

 **Advanced Mode** - Not completely sure what it should look like.
 The current implementation is very limited when it comes to adapting columns for different screen sizes or using more than 4 columns.
 It currently is completely defined by this plugin, which can be good, but does not have to be.
-Some users want to plugin to take care, others want to control the behaviour themselves.
+Some users want the plugin to take care, others want to control the behaviour themselves.

 **Tests** - There should be something like casper.js tests, maybe there is something better.